Tudat/tudat/installation/downloadTudatBundle/smartgitDeveloper.rst

   .. tip:: It is good practice to avoid long paths and names with special characters (preferably also no spaces).
 Pick something short and sensible.
 Especially If you are working on a Windows system, it is recommended that you place the Tudat Bundle directly in your C:\ drive, to avoid problems with filepath lengths.

+Note that this step can take some time (up to tens of minutes), be patient and don't break off the cloning.

 Congratulations!
 You have now downloaded the tudatBundle.
 You can now head to the :ref:`configureTudatLibraries` guide to configure the bundled libraries correctly and build them.